tangentsoft/pidp8i/README.md

 ## Using the Software

 For the most part, this software distribution works like the upstream [2015.12.15 distribution][usd].
+Its [documentation][prj] therefore describes this software too, for the most part.

-One major difference from the user's point of view is that all of the commands for starting, stopping, and re-entering the simulator use `pidp8i` in their name:
+The largest user-visible difference between the two software distributions is that all of the shell commands affecting the software were renamed to include `pidp8i` in their name:

 1. To start the simulator: